dagger/dagger/ci/README.md

 > engine) as defined in [`.github/workflows/_hack_make.yml`](../.github/workflows/_hack_make.yml).
 > Without this, you may hit unexpected errors or other weird behavior.

+## Developing after a fresh clone

+If you want to develop this module following a repository clone, remember to run the following one-off command:

+    cd ..
+    dagger develop --sdk go --source ci

+This will re-create all the files required by your code editor - see `.gitignore` for a list of what they are.

 ## Tests

 Run all tests: